 Teaching methods include tutorials, group seminars and workshops.
-Practical sessions are designed to enhance your understanding of acting processes and your skills in pedagogy, together with associated study of acting techniques and issues of performance including theatre, film and television.
+Practical sessions are designed to enhance understanding of acting processes and skills in pedagogy, together with associated study of acting techniques and issues of performance including theatre, film and television.

-You will develop: advanced interpersonal, facilitation and coaching skills; pedagogy skills, including how to research, plan and deliver courses; knowledge of a wide-range of acting methodologies and practices, as well as some movement and voice; education and support of actors; research skills –both as an individual and through group research; presentation skills; and an ability to plan, conduct and critically reflect on your own practice as an actor trainer.
+Students will develop: advanced interpersonal, facilitation and coaching skills; pedagogy skills, including how to research, plan and deliver courses; knowledge of a wide-range of acting methodologies and practices, as well as some movement and voice; education and support of actors; research skills –both as an individual and through group research; presentation skills; and an ability to plan, conduct and critically reflect on their own practice as an actor trainer.

 Students have benefitted from working both on other courses (undergraduate and postgraduate) at Central and in other outside institutions including Central Film School, London Film Academy, Royal Academy of Dramatic Art, Arts Education, East 15, Guildford School of Acting, Drama Centre, Mountview Academy of Theatre Arts, Academy of Live and Recorded Arts, Rose Bruford College, Kingston University, Royal Holloway University of London, Bangkok University, London Metropolitan University, Hampstead Theatre, Tricycle Theatre, Clean Break Theatre Company, Theatre Venture, Yellow Earth Theatre Company, the Roundhouse, the Actors Centre, and London Bubble Theatre Company.